Information one should consider when developing a grant proposal:

 - Of the type normally charged as a direct cost.

-In the case of computer purchases, the principal investigator or project director should request the most recent faculty computer configuration supported by Information Technology Services (ITS).
-Care should be taken to ensure compatibility with existing campus systems.
+In the case of computer purchases, the principal investigator or project director should request the most recent faculty computer configuration supported by T&I. Care should be taken to ensure compatibility with existing campus systems.

 See details about insurance coverage required for equipment.